cdl-geneseo/geneseo-dictionary/D/Deep-Freeze-for-Cancer.md

 # Deep Freeze for Cancer

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Deep Freeze for Cancer

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 Deep Freeze for Cancer (NN): a charity event in which members of the Alpha Chi Rho fraternity camp out on the [[Sturges]] [[Quad]] for one week during the winter months.
 While attracting attention from students, they solicit donations for the National Cancer Society.
 60% of those surveyed identified this word.
 (New word) (F06) LTiszenkel